5ony/OBSWebSocketAHK/README.md

 Handling OBS Studio via WebSocket with AutoHotKey.

-Looking for v1.1 (deprecated)?
-[Click here](https://github.com/5ony/OBSWebSocketAHK/tree/1.1.1)

-This AutoHotKey library handles OBS websocket version: 5.0.1
+This AutoHotKey library handles OBS websocket version: 5.0.1+

 Basic functionality tested with OBS Studio 30.2.3 (64 bit)

 ## 🤔 Why would you want to use this script?

+You can code any interaction, which might not be possible with OBS alone.

 Let be here some inspiration: